dalibor/dalibornasevic.com/_posts/2016-11-20-playing-planning-poker-with-fire-poker.md

   <img style="width: 100%" src="/images/planning_poker.png" alt="Playing planning poker with Firepoker" title="Playing planning poker with Firepoker">
 </p>

 As we can see from the screenshot above, Firepoker has a very clean and simple UI.
 It does not require participants to login.
 Stories for estimation can be created on the fly.
 Some very good UX decisions have been made there.
-It is also build with Firebase and AngularJS which makes it easy to deploy anywhere because it's front-end only.
+It is also built with Firebase and AngularJS which makes it easy to deploy anywhere because it's front-end only.

 ### Creating Firebase account